 Foreign pensions from other countries do not affect the Swedish income pension.

 Every year, 2.5 percent of your pensionable income and other taxable benefits are allocated to the premium pension.
-You can choose whether you want to place the money through a fund selection or if you leave the money in the state preselection AP7 Såfa.
+You can choose whether you want to invest the money through a fund selection or if you leave the money in the state preselection AP7 Såfa.

 The size of the premium pension is not affected by whether or not you have other benefits paid from Sweden or another country, such as another pension.
 Neither is it affected by whether or not you are receiving a salary or have saved capital.
 Premium pension

 If you have had a low income or no income during your life, you may be entitled to a guarantee pension.
 It is a basic protection based mainly on how large your national public pension is and how long you have lived in Sweden, and it is also based on your marital status.
 Guarantee pension

 If you have a low pension and live in Sweden you can apply for a housing supplement.
 The size of your housing supplement depends on your income, any assets, your housing cost and whether you live alone or not.
-You can apply for a housing supplement regardless of whether you live in rented accommodations, a condominium, your own house, a retirement home or other accommodation.
+You can apply for a housing supplement regardless of whether you live in rented accommodations, tenant-owned apartment/flat, your own house, a retirement home or other accommodation.

-The financial support for the elderly guarantees that even if you a low pension or no pension and live in Sweden you still will be able to have a fair standard of living.
-You must withdraw the national public pension before we can decide whether you are entitled to financial support for the elderly.
+The financial support for the elderly guarantees that even if you receive a low pension or no pension and live in Sweden you still will be able to have a fair standard of living.
+You must withdraw the national public pension before we can assess whether you are entitled to financial support for the elderly.
 Housing supplement or financial support for the elderly